From 1 January 2018, some small businesses may be eligible to seek exemption from paying NSW stamp duty on certain types of insurance.

 Stamp duty declaration guidelines

-a) The declaration covers all policies issued to you during the financial year ended 30 June 2018.
+a) The declaration covers all policies issued to you during the current financial year (July - June).

 b) ‘Aggregated turnover’ is your Australia wide annual turnover, plus the annual turnovers of any business entities that are affiliates or are connected with you.